-Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning the largest drain on your cash.
+Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning that it can be the largest drain on your cash.
 So, it makes sense that the health of your business is directly linked to how well you manage your inventory.

 Turnover is another way to view inventory.
 In this calculation, you can determine the number of months it takes to sell your inventory when viewed over a calendar year.
-So, if I have 12 of one stock keeping unit (SKU) in stock and sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
-If I sell all 12 in 6 months, then my turn is 2.0.
+Therefore, if you have 12 of one stock-keeping unit (SKU) in stock and sell them in 12 months, you "turned" your inventory 1 time over the year (related as 1.0).
+If you sell all 12 SKUs in 6 months, your turnover is 2.0.

 The formula for calculating inventory turnover is:

 Sales (at retail value)/Average Inventory Value (at retail value)